s-0-u-l-z/SubdomainNotifier/README.md

    - Copy the webhook URL.

 2. **Run the script:**
-   - Open the `config.json` file (if provided) or directly input the webhook URL when prompted.
-   - Start the script:
+   - Start the script using the following command:
      ```bash
-     python subdomain_notifier.py
+     python subdomain_notifier.py -d <domain>
      ```

-3. **Provide the target website:**
-   - When prompted, enter the website you want to scan for subdomains.
+     Replace `<domain>` with the website you want to scan for subdomains.

-4. The tool will automatically scan the website every 2 hours and notify the provided Discord webhook of any updates.
+3. The tool will automatically scan the website every 2 hours and notify the provided Discord webhook of any updates.

 ## Example Notification
 A typical Discord notification will look like this: